Pierce County sheriff’s deputy severely injured in head-on crash

 The deputy was awake and talking to emergency responders when he was taken to a hospital.

-PARKLAND, Pierce County. — Authorities say a Pierce County deputy was seriously injured in a head-on collision south of Tacoma in Parkland.
+PARKLAND, Pierce County — Authorities say a Pierce County deputy was seriously injured in a head-on collision south of Tacoma in Parkland.

 The News Tribune reports the crash happened Tuesday afternoon when someone in a pickup crossed double yellow lines to pass another vehicle near 1600 Tule Lake Road South.